IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Problems_and_Solvers.md

 ## Equations

-The most straightforward workflow for solving MCT-like equations is to first construct a `MemoryKernel`, a `AbstractMemoryEquation`, and optionally a `Solver`, in that order.
-The `MemoryKernel` is an object that evaluates the memory kernel when passed to the function `evaluate_kernel`.
-The `AbstractMemoryEquation` holds the coefficients, initial conditions, and the just defined `MemoryKernel` belonging to the equation that need to be solved, and the `Solver` stores information related to the numerical integration procedure, such as the time step.
+The most straightforward workflow for solving MCT-like equations is to construct objects that represent the memory kernel (of type `MemoryKernel`), the equation to solve (of type `AbstractMemoryEquation`), and optionally the solver (of type `Solver`), in that order.
+The `MemoryKernel` is an object that is passed to the function `evaluate_kernel` to compute the memory kernel.
+The `AbstractMemoryEquation` holds the coefficients, initial conditions, and the just defined `MemoryKernel` belonging to the equation that needs to be solved, and the `Solver` stores information related to the numerical integration procedure, such as the time step.
 Once these three objects have been defined, the function `solve(::AbstractMemoryEquation, ::Solver)` can be called on them to solve the equation

 $$\alpha \ddot{F}(t) + \beta \dot{F}(t) + \gamma F(t) + δ + \int_0^t d\tau K(t-\tau)\dot{F}(\tau) = 0$$

 A `MemoryEquation` defined by the equation above is constructed by the constructor `MemoryEquation(α, β, γ, δ, F₀, ∂ₜF₀, kernel::MemoryKernel)`.
 Here, `F₀` and `∂ₜF₀` are the initial conditions of $F$ and its time derivative.
-In the case of vector-valued functions `F`, this package requires that the operation `α*F` is defined and returns the same type as `F`.
+In the case of vector-valued functions `F`, this package requires that the operation `α*F` is defined and that it returns the same type as `F`.
 This means that in general, when `F` is a vector, `α` must either be a matrix with a compatible element type, or a scalar.
-However, because it is common in practice to find equations in which `α` and `F` are both vectors (such that the multiplication `α*F` is understood to be conducted element-wise), vector-valued `α`s will automatically be promoted to diagonal matrices. `β` and `γ` are treated in the same way. `δ` must in the same way be additively compatible with `F`. `MemoryEquation` will also evaluate the `kernel` at $t=0$ to find its initial condition.
+However, because it is common in practice to find equations in which `α` and `F` are both vectors (such that the multiplication `α*F` is understood to be conducted element-wise), vector-valued `α`s will automatically be promoted to diagonal matrices. `β` and `γ` are treated in the same way. `δ` must be additively compatible with `F`.

 ### Examples